awsdocs/amazon-athena-user-guide/doc_source/glue-best-practices.md

 After a crawl, the AWS Glue crawler automatically assigns certain table metadata to help make it compatible with other external technologies like Apache Hive, Presto, and Spark\.
 Occasionally, the crawler may incorrectly assign metadata properties\.
 Manually correct the properties in AWS Glue before querying the table using Athena\.
 For more information, see [Viewing and editing table details](https://docs.aws.amazon.com/glue/latest/dg/console-tables.html#console-tables-details) in the *AWS Glue Developer Guide*\.

 AWS Glue may mis\-assign metadata when a CSV file has quotes around each data field, getting the `serializationLib` property wrong\.
-For more information, see [CSV Data Enclosed in quotes](#schema-csv-quotes)\.
+For more information, see [CSV data enclosed in quotes](#schema-csv-quotes)\.

 ## Working with CSV files<a name="schema-csv"></a>